Parent of a Tier 4 Child Visa

 One can apply for a Parent of Tier 4 child visa if his/her child is attending an independent fee-paying day school in the UK.
 The visa usually lasts for 6 or 12 months.
 Afterwards, a parent can extend the visa for 12 months at a time, as long as the parent of a Tier 4 Child Student continues to meet the eligibility requirements.
 A parent of a Tier 4 Child visa for a shorter period could be granted and the applicant won’t be able to extend the leave to remain if the child is going to have 12th birthday in the next 12 months or finishes final year at school in the next 12 months

 A parent is required to leave the United Kingdom upon expiry of the visa and can’t switch to a different visa category.
-If the child is staying in education without the parent then the parent has the responsibility to make necessary arrangements for the ongoing care of the child in the UK.
+If the child is staying in education without the parent then the parent has the responsibility of making necessary arrangements for the ongoing care of the child in the UK.